Azure/hpcpack-acm-cli/README.md

 ## Usage

 After installation, there're 3 commands avaiable: `clusnode`, `clusdiag` and `clusrun` for cluster nodes, diagnostic jobs and general commands separately.
-They each have some subcommands, such as `list` and `show`, etc. Execute them with `-h` paramter for help message, like `clusnode -h`.
+They each have subcommands, such as `list` and `show`, etc. Execute them with `-h` paramter for help message, like `clusnode -h`.

 ## Config

-The commands share a common config file, `.hpc_acm_cli_config`, which is under the user's home directory(~).
+The above commands share a common config file, `.hpc_acm_cli_config`, which is under the user's home directory(~).
 Usually, it's `/home/{username}` for Linux, and `c:\users\{username}` for Windows.

+Note: the config file will be generated at the first time when you run any of the commands.

 The config file can set default values for parameters of the commands.
-See comments in default(initial) config file for details.
-The default values are overriden by values from command line.
+See comments in the config file for details.
+The default values set in config are overriden by values from command line.